After completing the course students shall be able to:

 Laboratory exercises U,G

-- Bachelor of Science in Engineering (Mechanical, Electrical, Energy, Engineering Physics, Industrial Engineering and Management), Civil Engineering or equivalent degree of at least 180 credits.
+- Bachelor of Science in Engineering (Mechanical, Electrical, Energy, Engineering Physics, Industrial Engineering and Management), Civil Engineering of at least 180 credits.
 Knowledge in Solid Mechanics equivalent to 5 credits.